-A relevant change in circumstances could be if you:
+A relevant change in circumstances could include:

 - get a job

-- are made redundant
+- being made redundant

-- become too sick to work
+- becoming too sick to work

-- were too sick to work but are now well enough to work
+- separating from your partner

-- separate from your partner.
+- moving in with a partner.

-It would also involve a situation whereby you were living in rented accommodation inside Wolverhampton but were looking to move outside of Wolverhampton (whether or not you were getting Housing Benefit) or vice versa.
+It would also involve a situation whereby you were living in privately rented accommodation inside Wolverhampton but were looking to move outside of Wolverhampton (whether or not you were getting Housing Benefit) or vice versa.